ickb/proposal/README.md

 - Average populated: from minimal to no deposit fees.
 - Scarcely populated: from no fees to incentives.

+Of course this heuristic must take in account and shape appropriately big inflow periods of CKB such as the bootstrapping period or in general deposits of size comparable to the deposit pool.

 ### Withdrawals from Incentivization Layer Perspective

 Withdrawing means consuming a shared resource, so any other user will not be able to use it.